 Update Ubuntu Before Installing Neovim

-First, update your Ubuntu system before installing Neovim to ensure package compatibility.
-Run the following command in the terminal:
+Update your Ubuntu system before installing Neovim to ensure package compatibility and avoid dependency conflicts:

 sudo apt update && sudo apt upgrade

-In turn, this command updates your package list and installs any available system updates.
+This command refreshes your package list and installs any available system updates.

 Install Neovim with APT (Ubuntu Repository or PPA)